 Michael Bennet U.S. Senator for ColoradoMenu

-As a member of the Senate Committees on Health, Education, Labor and Pensions (HELP) and Finance, Michael is working to make our nation's health care system more responsive to the needs of families in Colorado.
+As a member of the Senate Committee on Finance and a former member of the Senate Committee on Health, Education, Labor and Pensions (HELP), Michael is working to make our nation's health care system more responsive to the needs of families in Colorado.
 Michael believes every American should be covered with an affordable, high-quality health care plan.
 To accomplish this, he is fighting to continue the progress made under the Affordable Care Act (ACA), while also working to decrease costs, support rural communities, invest in research and innovation, and fight the opioid epidemic.

 Since joining the Senate in 2009, Michael has worked with his colleagues on both sides of the aisle to pass legislation that modernizes the Food and Drug Administration (FDA), advances medical innovation, and enhances patient access to life-saving treatments.
 Among these advancements is the Breakthrough Therapies Designation, a bipartisan law that Michael helped pass in 2012 to expedite the FDA approval process for breakthrough drugs and treatments that show dramatic responses early in development.
 The designation has already led to life-saving innovations in cancer, cystic-fibrosis, and other diseases.